FAQs

 Who can be scheduled to provide instruction?

 School employees in a variety of roles can provide instruction as part of Once.
-Some examples:
+Here are some examples:

 • Full-time Once instructor pulling 16 students throughout the day

-• Part-time employees who work 4 hours per day working with 10-16 students a day
+• Part-time employees who work four hours per day working with 10-16 students a day

 • Lunch aids/playground supervisors pulling students in hallways one hour before and after lunch

-• SPED/ELL teacher using 2 blocks a day to pull students
+• SPED/ELL teacher using two blocks a day to pull students

 • Specials teachers with extra free periods to instruct Once